SPAGHETTI MAN

 He wasn’t saluted, he wasn’t dismissed.

-But still there he sat, with his limbs in a jam,
+But still there he sat, with guts in his lap,

-Just strings in a seat—and they buried that man.
+Just strings in a seat—someone buried that man.

 They buried that man without dog tags or charts,